Moon, Earth Slowly Grows Apart Every Year; Here’s Why

 NASA astronaut Karen Nyberg watches Earth from the Cupola Observational Module of the International Space Station.

 NASA astronaut Karen Nyberg watches Earth from the Cupola Observational Module of the International Space Station.
-A new study suggests several effects on the astronauts' well-being that are impacted due to long dwellings in isolated and controlled settings.
+A new study suggests that there are several effects on the astronauts' whole well-being that are impacted due to long dwelling in isolated and controlled settings.
+NASA

 A scientific journal wrote that Australian geoscientist A.F.
 Trendall questioned the origin of the many cyclical, repetitive patterns that may be seen in these old rock strata during the 1970s.
 Using the term "Milankovitch cycles," he proposed a theory that the patterns could be related to prior climate changes.